Policyholder vs Insured vs Named Driver: Understanding the Difference

 Can a listed driver file a car insurance claim?

 A listed driver is covered when operating the insured vehicle, but they typically cannot file a claim independently.
 All claim decisions, negotiations, and settlement approvals must go through the policyholder.
 If a listed driver is involved in an accident, they should report it to the policyholder immediately so the policyholder can initiate the claim.
-Understanding the full claims process before an accident happens is always a good idea.
+Knowing how to read your car insurance policy before an accident happens is always a smart move.

 Does an additional insured have the right to drive my car?